ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 # Computation Constraints

-For any PCEP object that does not have an explicit removal flag, the absence of that object indicates removal of the constraint specified by that object.
-For example, suppose the first state-report contains an LSPA object with some affinity constraints.
-Then if a subsequent state-report does not contain an LSPA object, then this means that the previously specified affinity constraints do not apply anymore.
+As well as reporting any state change in the network on a PCRpt message, a PCC may also change the parameters of a delegated LSP.
+For example, it may remove or modify the computation constraints that it wishes the PCE to apply as it computes any updated paths in the future.
+For any PCEP object that specifies a path computation constraint and that does not have a defined explicit removal flag, the absence of that entire object on a repeat or follow-up PcRpt message indicates removal of the constraint previously specified by that object.
+For example, suppose the first PcRpt contains an LSPA object with some affinity constraints.
+Then if a subsequent PcRpt does not contain an LSPA object, then this means that the previously specified affinity constraints do not apply anymore.
 Same applies to all PCEP objects, like METRIC, BANDWIDTH, etc., which do not have an explicit flag for removal.
 This simply ensures that